bredamatt/cardano-notes/revealjs/Governance/governance.md

 #### Voltaire periods

-In the Voltaire period, the number of rounds is simplified to:
+In the Voltaire period, the number of rounds dedicate dto:

-- Pre-voting phase,
+- Pre-voting / setup,
-- Voting phase,
+- Voting,
-- Post-voting phase,
+- Post-voting,

-Hence it is clear that there are some differences between the two.
-It seems additional focus has been placed on review and QA in Catalyst, potentially due to the fact that it is not as secure as Voltaire would be, but this is not easy to say from the sources we have available to us.
+Hence it is clear that there are some differences between Catalyst and Voltaire.
+It seems additional focus has been placed on review and QA in Catalyst, potentially due to the fact that it is not as secure as Voltaire would be, but this is not easy to say from the sources we have available.

+#### Pre-voting

+During the pre-voting stage, two things happen:

+- projects are proposed as described above, and
+- voters and experts register by submitting special transactions on the blockchain including a security deposit that locks up some stake for the governance round.

+Registration is supported in various ways, such as through:

+- Daedalus Mainnet (desktop, Ledger Nano S and X, Trezor T)
+- Yoroi mobile (iOS and Android, Ledger Nano S)
+- Yoroi browser extension (desktop, Ledger Nano S and X)
+- AdaLite-Ledger (desktop, hardware wallet, no mobile support)
+- AdaLite-Trezor (desktop, hardware wallet, no mobile support)
+- Adalite-Mnemonics (desktop, software wallet)
+- Typhon Wallet
+- CCVault
+- Hardware wallet via CLI interface + Guide
+- VotingTools CLI

+There also exists a set of applications that are available on laptop, browser and smart phone for voting purposes.
+Details can be found here: ["Catalyst Registration and Voting Guide"](https://iohk.zendesk.com/hc/en-us/articles/900005679386-Catalyst-registration-and-voting-guide).

+#### Voting

+During the voting epoch there are three main things for the participants to partake in:

+- committe selection stage,
+- distributed key setup stage for committee members,
+- ballot casting stage for voters and experts,

+#### Post-voting

+The post-voting stage consists of a:

+- tally stage (when votes are counted by the committee)
+- execution stage

+To tally votes, committee members need to decrypt them.
+Hence, secrecy / privacy is not satisified at a global level.

 ### The treasury system